TRUSTS REGISTRATION SERVICE

 The Trusts Registration Service is a recent initiative from HMRC, which requires attention from all trustees.
 The current rules mean that all UK trusts which declare tax to HMRC are required to register using this service.
-New changes have been proposed (but not finalised), which mean that nearly all trusts will be required to register from March 2020.
+New changes have been announced, which mean that up to 2 million UK trusts will be required to register from 10th March 2020.

 - What is the Trusts Registration Service?